German Plum Dumplings – Original Recipe

 german plum dumplings

 The German Plum Dumplings is a sweet dish called “Zwetschgenknoedel” in German and if you had been living in Germany you might know this delicious dish.
-You enjoy these dumplings warm, with melted butter and sprinkle a cinnamon-sugar mix on top.
+You enjoy these dumplings warm, with melted butter and breadcrumbs or sprinkle a cinnamon-sugar mix on top.

 As far as we know the traditional plum dumpling recipe comes from Austria, and is a typical “sweet Mehlspeise” – translated it means a sweet dish containing flour.
 Austria is famous for its sweet “Mehlspeisen”, they serve them as an alternative for a supper.
 If you can find these plums this dish is a MUST MAKE dish!
 Tastes awesome with vanilla sauce (see bottom of the recipe).
 Happy Cooking!